yufeiyg/PushTracking/readme.md

 ## BundleSDF for Push Anything
 1. Step 1: take a video of the object.
 You will be prompted to draw one mask of the object.
-Please put the object on the table at the end, in its upright position
+Please put the object on the table at the end, in its upright position, and the object axis should be aligned with the world coordinate axis.
 ```
 python live_demo.py
 ```
-2. Step 2: run BundleSDF on the object. video_dir is the where step 1 is saved. out_folder is where debug info will be saved.
-This step also reorients the reconstructed mesh and fill up any holes
+2. Step 2: run BundleSDF and tracking on the object. video_dir is the where step 1 is saved. out_folder is where BundleSDF debug info will be saved.
+This step also reorients the reconstructed mesh and fill up any holes.
+To get the FoundationPose estimation, refer to the foundationPose/
 ```
-python run_custom.py --mode run_video --video_dir /home/yufeiyang/Documents/BundleSDF/live_data/ --out_folder /home/yufeiyang/Documents/BundleSDF/debug_output/ --use_segmenter 1 --use_gui 1 --debug_level 2
+python run_custom.py --video_dir /home/yufeiyang/Documents/BundleSDF/live_data/ --out_folder /home/yufeiyang/Documents/BundleSDF/debug_output/ --use_segmenter 1 --use_gui 1 --debug_level 2
 ```
-3. Run FoundationPose

 # BundleSDF: Neural 6-DoF Tracking and 3D Reconstruction of Unknown Objects